Wharfiggle/GRAZER/README.md

 <h1> GRAZER </h1>

 <h2>This Game is about:</h2>
-GRAZER is a postapocalyptic Wild West isometric, roguelike shooter game where you play as a grizzled cowboy as he ventures across a harsh, toxic desert with his herd of cattle and protects them from ambushes of savage Marauders!
+GRAZER is a 3D Western shooter set in the near post-apocalyptic future.
+You play as an intrepid gunslinging rancher accompanied by your loyal herd of cattle as you venture across the barren outskirts of Nevada in search of a pasture fit for your herd to graze.
+But beware, the route you travel is riddled with vicious bandits who will hunt you tirelessly until they’ve stolen every single one of your precious cattle!
+Defend your herd, barter for useful items and upgrades, reach the Final Field, and become the most powerful gunslinger in the West!

 <h2>These people are involved in the making:</h2>
 <ul>